BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

   * The process model may use one or several "events"/timers.
   * When needed these timers will be set at a point in the future where some action needs to be performed.
-  * Whenever that time is reached, an scheduler will call a function in that model tasked with continuing executing that task/process.
+  * Whenever that time is reached, the HW scheduler will call a function in that model tasked with continuing executing that task/process.

-In this model, all of these events|timers types and their callbacks are known in design/compile time.
+In this model, all of these events|timers types and their callbacks are known in compile time.
 Meaning, there is no dynamic registration of events types.<br>
 Normally each peripheral model will have 1 of such event timers, and it will be up to the peripheral model to schedule several subevents using only that one timer and callback if needed.

-The HW models top level, `NRF_HW_model_top`, collects all these events and exposes only 1 timer (with 1 callback) to the overall scheduler provided by the nrf52_bsim.

-Whenever a HW model updates its timer, it will call a function in the top level to update that top level timer if needed.
+Whenever a HW model updates its event timer, it will call a function in the HW scheduler.

-The overall scheduler provided by the nrf52_bsim, will advance simulated time when needed, and call into the top level HW models "event|task runner" (`nrf_hw_some_timer_reached()`) whenever its timer time is reached.
+The overall HW scheduler provided by the native_simulator, will advance simulated time when needed, and call into the corresponding HW submodule "event|task runner" whenever its event time is reached.
-This will in turn call whichever HW submodule task function was scheduled for this moment.

 Note that several HW submodules may be scheduled to run in the same µs.
 In this case, they will be handled in different "delta cycles" in that same µs.
-, that is, in different consecutive calls to `nrf_hw_some_timer_reached()`.
 Each timer|event has a given priority, and therefore will always be called in the same order relative to other HW events which may be schedule in the same µs.<br>